Designed to help filmmakers who are currently in post-production on their feature-length documentary films

 Applicants will be notified three to four weeks prior to the start of the program.

+NOTE: Until further notice, the Documentary Lab will be taking place online only.
 Applicants who are invited to participate in the program should plan to be in Los Angeles for the duration of the Lab.
 Film Independent is unable to subsidize any travel, lodging and/or visa expenses for any participants attending from outside of Los Angeles.
 Participants are expected to attend all sessions in person.

 For more information, please email: firstname.lastname@example.org.